imguxuuuu/demag_predict_IPMSM/README.md

 By:
 1. Gururaghuraman S – BTech in Electrical and Electronics Engineering
 2. Hari Venkatesh S – BTech in Electrical and Electronics Engineering
-3. Manuprabha R – BTech in Electrical and Electronics Engineering
+3. Manuprabha Ravikumar – BTech in Electrical and Electronics Engineering
 4. Renill H – BTech in Electrical and Electronics Engineering